-Software design patterns enhance software quality by establishing best practices together with a "common language" between development teams that substantially enriches their communication, and hence the whole design process.
-From very basic, abstract, patterns that can be used as building blocks of several more complex ones, to business-specific patterns and frameworks, dozens of design patterns have been proposed in e.g. [16, 17].
-Although most of the work around design patterns focuses on the object-oriented paradigm, several patterns are fundamental enough to be independent of the modeling and programming paradigms used.
-Thus, effort has also been made in adapting these best practices to other paradigms and in finding new paradigm-specific patterns [2, 26].
-In this line, we proposed a set of design patterns for Mdl-programs [10] - a formalism to join description logics with rules [9], generalizing the original dl-programs [13].
+An emblematic example of best practices in program development are software design patterns, introduced in the mid-nineties by the Gang of Four, whose work [18] paved the way for important advances in software quality; presently, many valuable experienced designers' "best practices" are not only published but effectively used by the software development community.
+From very basic, abstract, patterns that can be used as building blocks of several more complex ones, to business-specific patterns and frameworks, dozens of design patterns have been proposed [15, 17, 25], establishing a "common language" between development teams that substantially enriches their communication, and hence the whole design process.

+Although most of the work around design patterns has been focused in the object-oriented paradigm, several of these patterns are fundamental enough to be independent of the modeling and programming paradigms used.
+Thus, effort has also been made in adapting some of these best practices to other paradigms and in finding new paradigm-specific patterns [2, 20, 33].
+In this line, we contributed to the study of best practices in the field of systems that can access several knowledge bases by identifying several patterns for Mdl-programs [10] - a powerful and expressive formalism to join description logics with rules, connecting a logic program with description logic knowledge bases by means of special dl-atoms that allow information flow [9], generalizing the original dl-programs [13].

-Multi-context systems [3] (MCSs) are heterogeneous non-monotonic systems whose components (called contexts) are knowledge bases that can be expressed in different logics (e.g., a theory in classical logic, a description logic knowledge base, a set of temporal logic formulas, a logic program under answer set semantics, or a set of default logic rules).
+Multi-context systems [3] (MCSs) are more general than Mdl-programs and were originally designed to bring together characteristics of both heterogeneous monotonic [21, 27] and homogeneous non-monotonic systems [6, 31], capitalizing on both worlds.
+They are heterogeneous non-monotonic systems whose components (called contexts) are knowledge bases that can be expressed in different logics (e.g., a theory in classical logic, a description logic knowledge base, a set of modal or temporal logic formulas, or a non-monotonic formalism such as a logic program under answer set semantics, or a set of default logic rules).
 Unlike Mdl-programs, the communication between the components is not centralized, but rather distributed among them via sets of (non-monotonic) bridge rules.

 Since they were originally proposed, several variations of MCSs have been studied that add to their potential fields of application.
-Examples are managed MCS [4], whose bridge rules allow arbitrary operations (e.g. deletion or revision operators) on context knowledge bases to be defined; relational MCSs [15], which introduce variables and aggregate expressions in bridge rules, extending the semantics of MCSs accordingly; or dynamic MCSs [11], designed to cope with situations where knowledge sources and their contents may change over time and are not known a priori.
-We will work within relational MCSs and discuss a possible generalization of dynamic MCSs.
+Examples are managed MCS [4], whose bridge rules allow arbitrary operations (e.g. deletion or revision operators) on context knowledge bases to be freely defined; relational MCSs [16], which introduce variables and aggregate expressions in bridge rules, extending the semantics of MCSs accordingly; or dynamic MCSs [11], designed to cope with situations where knowledge sources and their contents may change over time and are not known a priori.
+We will work within relational MCSs (defined formally in the next section), and discuss a possible generalization of dynamic MCSs at the end of Section 4.